-Who do I call if I am missing my animal?
+Who do I call if I found an animal?

-You should first call DCAS at 303.660.7529.
-An Animal Welfare Officer will take a lost report from you over the phone.
-This will allow us to contact you should the animal be reported running loose, impounded, or found by another citizen.
+Call DCAS at 303-660-7529.
+An animal welfare officer will take a report and get your contact information.
+This will allow us to contact you if someone reports the animal running loose, impounded or found by a resident.

 You should also check with local veterinarians and emergency clinics.
-Check your neighborhood and talk to your neighbors especially the kids that are always out playing in case some Good Samaritan has taken your pet in.
-Put up flyers describing your pet with a recent picture if you have one.
-Be sure that there is adequate information about you so someone can contact you with information.
+Talk to your neighbors in case some Good Samaritan found your pet.
+Put up flyers describing your pet with a recent picture.
 Advertise in the paper.
 Give as much information as you can afford.

-For most of us our pets are an important, cherished member of our family.
-Be sure your pets are wearing their collars, complete with identification and rabies information.
-Microchip implants are also a great way to make sure your animal can make it home safely.
+Be sure your pets are wearing collars, complete with identification and rabies tags.
+Microchip implants are also a great way to make sure your animal gets home safely.